The Grade Cricketer: Books

+Podcast Episode List

-TV Show
+TV show

 In 2018, The Grade Cricketer on 7 show was launched on 7Sport's YouTube channel.
 The season covered the 2018/19 summer of cricket and featured 11 episodes featuring all of the trio.
-In 2019, The Grade Cricketer on 7 was moved to 7plus for season 2 covering the 2019/20 summer of cricket, however season 2 was only presented by Ian Higgins and Sam Perry.
+In 2019, The Grade Cricketer on 7 was moved to 7plus for season 2 covering the 2019/20 summer of cricket; season 2 was only presented by Ian Higgins and Sam Perry.

-Live Shows
+Live shows

-The Grade Cricketer has presented live shows over multiple Australian Summers and the English Summer of 2019, during the 2019 World Cup and 2019 Ashes.
-The Live Shows like the podcasts also normally feature guests.
+The Grade Cricketer has presented live shows over multiple Australian summers and the English summers of 2019 and 2023, covering the 2019 World Cup and the 2019 and 2023 Ashes.
+The live shows, like the podcasts, usually feature guests.

+In 2024, they hosted a live show with guest Ravi Shastri in New York City during the 2024 ICC Men's T20 World Cup.

 Terminology

 Many terms have been popularised through the books and podcast efforts of The Grade Cricketer.
 These include: